jimmysaw/jimmysaw.github.io/positions.md

 ### Undergraduate students

-Please contact me for more information.
+I am currently not taking in undergraduate students for the summer of 2019.
+Please contact me for opportunities in Fall 2019.